ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- HAL: Added script to generate board files from command line, just run ./os/hal/boards/genboard.sh with the board directory name as parameter.
 - HAL: Modified the ST driver to support, optionally, multiple additional callback-capable channels.
 - RT:  Removed regarm_t type from port layer and replaced with uint32_t, this